 ERCOT consists of eight distinct weather zones (Figure 3).
-Weather zones represent a geographic region in which climatological characteristics are similar.
+Weather zones1 represent a geographic region in which climatological characteristics are similar.
 Each weather zone has two or three weather stations that provide data for the assigned weather zone.
-In order to reflect the unique weather and load characteristics of each zone, separate load forecasting models were developed for each of the weather zones.
+To reflect the unique weather and load characteristics of each zone, separate load forecasting models were developed for each of the weather zones.